ntunin/NTMathProblem/README.md

 # NTMathProblem
-Some basic constructions for math operations
+Some basic constructions for math optimisation